Kullervo Manner: Civil War

 On 28 January 1918, during the Finnish Civil War, Manner was appointed Chairman of the Finnish People's Delegation.
-On 10 April the same year, Manner was appointed commander-in-chief of the Red Guards as well as head of state of its short-lived government, The People's Deputation.
+On 10 April 1918, Manner was appointed commander-in-chief of the Red Guards as well as head of state of its short-lived government, The People's Deputation.
 He was given dictatorial powers.
 At the time, the Red Guards led by Manner ruled for several months in Helsinki and other southern cities, while the White Guards led by General Mannerheim and the Senate had control of northern Finland.